 Throughout his professional career, Mr. Dawes has been recognized by various organizations for his outstanding company and community work.
 For example, he has been the recipient of Con Edison’s highest honor – the “Living Our Values” (LOV) award; and he has also received the Con Edison/YMCA “Black Achiever of the Year” award.
 He is an active member of the New York chapter of the American Association of Blacks in Energy (AABE – NYMAC) where he previously served as President and currently serves a member of the Executive Board.
 He also served as a member of the National Board of Directors for AABE (where he chaired the National Scholarship Committee).

-He is a Trustee with New York University - Polytechnic School of Engineering (NYU-Poly), and is the current President of the Polytechnic Alumni Association (PIAA).
+He is a Trustee with New York University - Tandon School of Engineering (NYU-Poly), and is the current President of the Polytechnic Alumni Association (PIAA).
 He supports NYU-Poly in several ways including: mentor for several students, corporate recruiter, guest lecturer, and is actively involved with several projects aimed at increasing research funding for NYU-Poly such as street work coordination in New York City and natural gas leak detection and mitigation.

 Mr. Dawes holds a Bachelor’s and a Master’s degree in Electrical Engineering from Polytechnic University in Brooklyn, New York and has attended advanced professional programs offered by the Gas Technology Institute (GTI), General Electric (GE), Power Technologies Incorporated (PTI), and the Fuqua School of Business at Duke University.
 He has also participated as a volunteer with the National Urban League’s Black Executive Exchange Program (BEEP) and, performs community service work with New York City FIRST (For Inspiration and Recognition of Science and Technology).